 On point of sale by an individual, a Marijuana Establishment Agent shall inspect the individual's proof of identification and determine the individual's age.

-A Marijuana Retailer may not acquire or record Consumer personal information other than information typically required in a retail transaction, which can include identifying information to determine the Consumer's age.
-A Marijuana Retailer may not record or retain any additional personal information from Consumer without the Consumer's voluntary written permission.
+In accordance with M.G.L. c.
+94G, § 4(c)(3), a Marijuana Retailer may not acquire or record Consumer personal information other than information typically required in a retail transaction, which can include information to determine the Consumer's age.
+A Marijuana Retailer may not record or retain any additional personal information from Consumer without the Consumer's voluntary written permission, except as provided in (d) and (e).

-A Marijuana Retailer that has entered into Delivery Agreements with Delivery-only Licensees for the purpose of transacting home deliveries to Consumers shall establish a Pre-verification process for Consumers who intend to place orders for delivery with the Marijuana Establishment.
-To comply with the requirements of pre-verification, the Marijuana Establishment shall:
+A Marijuana Retailer that has entered into Delivery Agreements with Delivery Licensees for the purpose of transacting home deliveries to Consumers shall establish a Pre-verification process for Consumers who intend to place orders for delivery with the Marijuana Establishment.
+A Marijuana Retailer that holds more than one Marijuana Retailer license may establish a process to share Pre-verification information about Consumers among their multiple locations for the purpose of enabling deliveries from any licensed location operated by the Marijuana Retailer, provided however that information shall only be shared among locations upon the affirmative election by a Consumer.
+To comply with the requirements of Pre-verification, the Marijuana Establishment shall:

 Require the Consumer to pre-verify with the Marijuana Establishment either in person or through a Commission-approved electronic means by presenting or submitting the Consumer's valid, unexpired government-issued photo identification; and

-Examine the identification and verify that the individual Consumer presenting or submitting the identification is the individual Consumer that matches the identification and that the individual Consumer is 21 years of age or older.
+Examine the government-issued identification card and verify that the individual Consumer presenting or submitting the government-issued identification card is the individual Consumer that matches the government-issued identification card and that the individual Consumer is 21 years of age or older.

-Collect and maintain relevant information about the individual Consumer, for the purpose of transacting a delivery and ensuring that the recipient of a delivery under 935 CMR 500.145 is legally allowed to receive Marijuana and Marijuana Products:
+A Marijuana Retailer shall collect and maintain relevant information about the individual Consumer, for the purpose of transacting a delivery and ensuring that the recipient of a delivery under 935 CMR 500.145: Additional Operational Requirements for Delivery of Marijuana, Marijuana Products, Marijuana Accessories, and Marijuana Establishment Branded Goods to Consumers is legally allowed to receive Marijuana and Marijuana Products, which shall be limited to:

 The individual's name;